DevLearnOps/chaostoolkit-starter-pack-aws/README.md

 - [ ] Autoscaling Outliers: Introduce abnormal or extreme spikes in traffic that go beyond the expected patterns.
 This helps validate if your autoscaling mechanism can handle outlier scenarios and scale resources accordingly without impacting the overall system stability.

 - [ ] Network Partition: Simulate network partitions or isolated clusters within your infrastructure.
 This experiment tests how your autoscaling system behaves when instances or services become temporarily unreachable or when communication between components is disrupted.
 It helps assess the resilience of your autoscaling mechanism under network-related failures.

-- [ ] Scale-In Optimization: Gradually reduce the load on your system while monitoring how your autoscaling system scales down resources.
-Evaluate if the autoscaling algorithm effectively detects decreased demand and gracefully releases unnecessary resources without prematurely scaling down or causing service degradation.

 - [ ] Cold Start Testing: Trigger autoscaling when there is little to no existing load on the system.
 This experiment evaluates the effectiveness of your autoscaling mechanism in efficiently provisioning and scaling up resources to handle sudden increases in traffic, even from a completely idle state.